asmit-gupta/bmi_app/README.md

 ## Usage Instructions
 Launch the app on your device.

 Enter your height in the provided input field.
-You can input your height in either centimeters (cm) or feet and inches (ft/in).
+You can input your height in centimeters (cm).

 Enter your weight in the provided input field.
-You can input your weight in either kilograms (kg) or pounds (lb).
+You can input your weight in kilograms (kg).

 The BMI value will be calculated instantly and displayed on the screen.